4 Surprising ways HELOCs help homeowners reach their goals

 Out-of-pocket healthcare costs can quickly add up when unexpected illnesses or injuries occur.
 Some doctors and hospitals might agree to payment plans, while others require payment within 30 days or threaten collection activity.
 If medical bills are piling up, consider paying them off with a HELOC.
 As other medical expenses arise, use a low-interest rate HELOC to pay the balance.

-It’s possible to use the equity in your primary residence on the Front Range to buy another home.
+You can use the equity in your primary Front Range residence to buy another home.
 Borrowers will need to decide whether a new home loan or an equity loan is a better choice when considering the purchase of an additional property.
 Use a home equity loan calculator to help estimate the amount available to borrow against your primary residence.

 Other Posts You May Like